toptensoftware/tapetool/readme.md

 TapeTool is a command line utility for processing recordings of Microbee tape files with the main objective of recovering lost data.

+TapeTool is not an automatic data recovery/repair tool - rather it should be considered a toolkit of useful utilities for data extraction, repair and re-rendering of working audio tape recordings.

+Successful use on a damaged recording will generally involve much experimentation.

 TapeTool can:

 *	Read an 8 or 16 bit mono PCM wave file and convert it to text that can be redirected to a